w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 Anyone who has registered a parachain can create a new crowdloan campaign for a slot by depositing a specified number of tokens.
 A campaign is configured as a range of slots (i.e. the duration of the [parachain](learn-parachains.md) will bid for), a cap, and a duration.
-The duration can last over several auctions, meaning that the team will not need to restart the campaign just because they do not secure a slot on their first attempt.
+The duration can last over several auctions as long as the range of slots matches those of the auction (i.e. the first lease period of the crowdloan is the same or bigger than that of the auction).
+This means that a team will not need to restart the campaign just because they do not secure a slot on their first attempt.

 :::info Crowdloan Submission Deposit Required